Tables game: Middle East

-In the 11th century Shahnameh, the Persian poet Ferdowsi credits Burzoe with the invention of the game of Nard in the 6th century.
-He describes an encounter between Burzoe and a Raja visiting from India.
-The Raja introduces the game of chess, and Burzoe demonstrates Nard, played with dice made from ivory and teak.
+In the 11th century Shahnameh, the Persian poet Ferdowsi credits Borzuya with the invention of the game of Nard in the 6th century.
+He describes an encounter between Borzuya and a Raja visiting from India.
+The Raja introduces the game of chess, and Borzuya demonstrates Nard, played with dice made from ivory and teak.

-Meanwhile Persian tradition places the invention of nard in the 3rd or even 6th century AD.
+Meanwhile, Persian tradition places the invention of nard in the 3rd or even 6th century AD.
 The name of the game nard is an abbreviated version of the original Persian name nardšir.
 The Middle-Persian text, Kār-nāmag ī Ardaxšēr ī Pāpakān, associates the invention of nard with Ardashir I (r.
-224-41), the founder of the Sasanian dynasty, whereas in the Middle Persian narrative Wičārišn ī čatrang ud nihišn ī nēw-ardaxšēr (Explanation of Chess and the Invention of Nardshir) it is Bozorgmehr Bokhtagan, the vizier of Khosrow I (r.
-531-79), who is credited with the invention of the game.
+224–41), the founder of the Sasanian dynasty, whereas in the Middle Persian narrative Wičārišn ī čatrang ud nihišn ī nēw-ardaxšēr (Explanation of Chess and the Invention of Nardshir) it is Bozorgmehr Bokhtagan, the vizier of Khosrow I (r.
+531–79), who is credited with the invention of the game.